ResolvedStudios/Resolved-Greenzones/README.md

 ## Features:
 - Pre-configured Zones: Includes pre-set safe zones like MRPD (Mission Row Police Department), Sandy Shores PD, and others.
+- Map Blips: Ensures users can identify a green zone.
 - Player Notifications: Players will be notified when they enter or leave a green zone.
 ## Restricted Actions:
 - No Melee: Players can't use melee weapons within the zone.